5. Classes

 $attributes = $this->getAttributes($this);

-if ($children != NULL) {
+if ($enfants != NULL) {

 }

-// Return the JSON string of the attributes
+// render the JSON attribute string

 return \json_encode($attributes, JSON_UNESCAPED_UNICODE);